How Painful Is Getting a Dental Implant?

 In most cases, patients can return to work or their normal activities the day after the procedure.
 However, you may need to avoid strenuous exercise or heavy lifting for a few days to allow the implant site to heal properly.

 Over the course of several months, the implant will fuse with the jawbone in a process called osseointegration.
 During this time, it is important to practice good oral hygiene to prevent infection and promote healing.
 Your dentist may recommend using a special mouthwash or oral irrigator to keep the implant site clean.
+For those who’ve recently had a tooth extraction and are considering implants, understanding the timing is crucial.
+Find out more about how long you should wait after a tooth extraction to get an implant.

 Important Considerations When Choosing a Dentist for Your Dental Implant